AdamBebko/SpatialPrimatologyTools/README.txt

 --

-All tools ©2018 Adam O. Bebko
+All tools Â©2018 Adam O. Bebko

 This work is licensed under:

 Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 You are free to:
-	Share— copy and redistribute the material in any medium or format Adapt— remix, transform, and build upon the materialThe licensor cannot revoke these freedoms as long as you follow the license terms.
+	Shareâ€” copy and redistribute the material in any medium or format Adaptâ€” remix, transform, and build upon the materialThe licensor cannot revoke these freedoms as long as you follow the license terms.

 Under the following terms:

-	Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+	Attribution â€” You must give appropriate credit, provide a link to the license, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
-	NonCommercial — You may not use the material for commercial purposes.
+	NonCommercial â€” You may not use the material for commercial purposes.
-	ShareAlike — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.
+	ShareAlike â€” If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.No additional restrictions â€” You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

 If you would like to use this material in a commercial setting please contact the author for permission.